 From southbound, come off A38 just before river.
 Use key for gate and park near to the dog/cat home before the bridge.
 Fishing above Monks ‘willows’ very good for Chub and Barbel.
 Below Monks bridge is good for all species.
 Under aqueduct is good for big Chub.
 Upstream is very overgrown – its like a jungle.

 Ratcliffs and the Fleam – (22 on map)

 Follow Millstream Lane to railway bridge and drive under bridge (Beware deep water at times – if the River is coming up do not risk parking here).
 Just through bridge go through gate (key req.).
 The car park is at end of track.
 For river (Railway Bridge) walk over footbridge then bear right – walk straight across field for 200m.
 The river here holds good Chub, Barbel and Bream.
 The shallows above Bridge hold Dace and Grayling.
 The lower River can be found past the Pool by following the Fleam.
 The Fleam mouth is good for Pike and Perch and below this is good for all species.
 Walking straight across from the Fleam mouth puts you on the wall; a good bend/bay here holds all species.
 300m further is the boundary.

 On the South bound A38, ½ mile before the River Dove, turn left over Canal Bridge.
 Drive down lane, over a railway bridge past the entrance to CEMEX and then 300m past the Bridge the road has a sharp left bend – there has been a lot of changes made to our carparking and access to the river due to work by Cemex.
 Fishing is as above.

 Hargate Meadow, River Trent – (6 on map)

-Under these circumstances then use the temporary enclosure provided.
+Cars to be parked in the parking area ONLY.
 This is situated on the higher ground at the end of the track.
 It is marked Car Park 6 on the map.
-This water is now shared with Cemex A/C
+This water is now shared with Cemex A/C.